A Two-Dimensional String Cosmology: Worldsheet description of two-dimensional string cosmology

 The Liouville CFT at central charge $c=1$ described in Section \ref{sec:c1Liouv} describes a theory in Euclidean signature.
 In order to have a description of the time-dependent background in Lorentzian signature shown in Figure \ref{fig:spacetime}, we will make one further modification to the worldsheet CFT.
 We will analytically continue the $c=1$ Euclidean Liouville momenta $P$ of \emph{external} on-shell string states to imaginary values, \ie \Vhat_{P\to -i \omega}, \fe such that $\omega\in \bR_{\geq 0}$ has the interpretation of a Lorentzian energy of the string asymptotic state.
 With this continuation of the $c=1$ Liouville CFT sector, on-shell asymptotic states in the two-dimensional string cosmology background corresponding to BRST cohomology classes of the full worldsheet CFT are represented by the following vertex operators, \ie \cV_\omega \,=\, g_s\, \Vhat_{-i\omega} \, V_{P=\omega}. \fe As in other (time-independent) two-dimensional string theories, the on-shell condition that $\cV_\omega$ is a weight $(1,1)$ vertex operator leads to a dispersion relation of a massless scalar in $1+1$ dimensions: $-\omega^2 + P^2 = 0$ where the spatial $c=25$ Liouville momentum takes the value $P=\omega$.

 The continuation (\ref{eq:Lorcontinuation}) in $c=1$ Liouville CFT can be justified at the level of the sphere four-point function as follows.
 Consider again the Virasoro conformal block decomposition in (\ref{eq:4ptLiouvc1}).
 We want to continue the external $c=1$ Liouville momenta $P_i\to -i\omega_i$ for $i=1,\ldots,4$, while maintaining analyticity of the CFT four-point function, deforming the contour of integration $\cC$ over the intermediate state with momentum $\Phat$ accordingly, if necessary.
-The key property of the $c=1$ structure constant $\Chat(P_1,P_2,\Phat)$ is that the positions of its poles in the complex $\Phat$-plane are \emph{independent} of the values of the external momenta $P_1$ and $P_2$, and hence the analytic continuation (\ref{eq:Lorcontinuation}) to imaginary external $c=1$ momenta is trivial\footnote{As noted before, the poles coming from the $c=1$ sphere four-point Virasoro conformal blocks are also independent of the external Liouville momenta $P_i$ for $i=1,\ldots,4$.} \cite{Bautista:2019jau}.
+The key property of the $c=1$ structure constant $\Chat(P_1,P_2,\Phat)$ is that the positions of its poles in the complex $\Phat$-plane are \emph{independent} of the values of the external momenta $P_1$ and $P_2$, and hence the analytic continuation (\ref{eq:Lorcontinuation}) to imaginary external $c=1$ momenta is trivial\footnote{As noted before, the poles coming from the $c=1$ sphere four-point Virasoro conformal blocks are also independent of the external Liouville momenta $P_i$ for $i=1,\ldots,4$.}\textsuperscript{,}\footnote{Note that this is not a property of the $c=25$ structure constant $C(P_1,P_2,P)$, whose poles on the complex $P$-plane do depend on the values of $P_1$ and $P_2$.}\cite{Bautista:2019jau}.
 Similarly, at the level of the torus one-point function (\ref{eq:torusCBdecompc1}), since the poles in the $\Phat$-integrand coming from the three-point coefficient $\Chat(P_{\rm ext},\Phat,\Phat)$ and from the torus one-point conformal blocks are independent of the external $c=1$ Liouville momenta $P_{\rm ext}$, the continuation to an imaginary value is trivial as well.

 Although clear from this discussion, in Appendix \ref{sec:consistency} we verify numerically that the sphere four-point function (\ref{eq:4ptLiouvc1}) and the torus one-point function (\ref{eq:torusCBdecompc1}) for imaginary external Liouville momenta continue to satisfy crossing symmetry and modular covariance, respectively.
 These results show that the continuation (\ref{eq:Lorcontinuation}) to Lorentzian energies is well-defined for any $n$-point function on all oriented Riemann surfaces in $c=1$ Liouville CFT.